NetzwergX/netzwergx.github.io/_posts/2012-08-29-group-posts-by-month-and-year-jekyll.md

 title: Group posts by month and year in jekyll
 tags: [jekyll, github, github-pages, jtt]
 categories: [Jekyll]
+---
-excerpt: This article describes the technique used in this blog to display posts grouped by month and year in jekyll, most prominently seen in the widget within the sidebar.
+This article describes the technique used in this blog to display posts grouped by month and year in jekyll, most prominently seen in the widget within the sidebar.
 No plugin is required for this.
----

 _If you are just interested in the synopsis and source code, jump to the bottom of the page_.

 A common problem many people face when writing their page with jekyll is to display a timeline or archive widget, which shows posts grouped by month and year, quite common for most blogs.